stevenpawley/Pyspatialml/README.md

 # NOTE

-Pyspatialml is undergoing development at the moment, with various api changes expected.
+Pyspatialml is undergoing development at the moment.
+Not major api changes are anticipated now, however various methods are still to be implemented.
 Alpha version is expected to be ready in March 2019.

 # Pyspatialml
 Machine learning classification and regresssion modelling for spatial raster data.